-The Medical Assisting Diploma program at the Bloomington, Brooklyn Park/Maple Grove, Eagan, Green Bay, Mankato and St. Cloud Campuses; and the Medical Assisting AAS Degree program at the Lake Elmo/Woodbury and Moorhead Campuses are accredited by the Commission on Accreditation of Allied Health Education Programs (caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+The Medical Assisting Diploma program at the Bloomington, Brooklyn Park/Maple Grove, Eagan, Green Bay, Mankato and St. Cloud Campuses; and the Medical Assisting AAS Degree program at the Lake Elmo/Woodbury and Moorhead Campuses are accredited by the Commission on Accreditation of Allied Health Education Programs (caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB)

-The Medical Assisting Diploma and AAS Degree programs at the Aurora/Naperville, Rockford, and Romeoville campuses in Illinois, the Fort Myers, Ocala, and New Port Richey/West Pasco campuses in Florida, and the Appleton and Wausau campuses in Wisconsin are accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+The Medical Assisting Diploma and AAS Degree programs at the Aurora/Naperville, Rockford, and Romeoville campuses in Illinois, the Fort Myers, Ocala and New Port Richey/West Pasco campuses in Florida, and the Appleton and Wausau campuses in Wisconsin are accredited by the Accrediting Bureau of Health Education Schools (ABHES).

-In addition to meeting all other admissions requirements, Minnesota campus applicants to this program must successfully complete and pass a Minnesota Department of Human Services background check.
+In addition to meeting all other admissions requirements, North Dakota campus applicants to this program must successfully complete and pass a criminal background check.
+Moorhead applicants must only successfully complete and pass a Minnesota Department of Human Services background check.